*Replaces 400.1.1[R] orginally adopted 05/06/09

 The constituent institutions and the academic units offering the instruction are responsible for the development, delivery, regular assessment, and accreditation of certificate and degree-related alternative, online, or distance education courses and programs.

 Each institution must have a clearly defined process for the review and approval of proposals to plan or establish alternative, online, or distance delivery of degree programs.
 All campus processes must be followed and campus approval must be received before a proposal may be submitted to General Administration.

 The academic standards and quality of certificate and degree-related alternative, online, or distance delivery of courses or programs must be consistent with and comparable to the academic standards and quality of regular on-campus instructional activity.
 The application and maintenance of academic standards are the responsibility of the academic unit and the campus offering the instruction.

 Off-site Degree Programs

 Degree programs offered at a site away from the institution’s campus may be entirely face-to-face or have a mix of face-to-face and alternative or online delivery.
-Proposals for offsite delivery of degree programs must document the comparable quality of the proposed programs to programs offered on the campus in terms of both academic standards and standards for student support.
-Proposals for offsite programs are to include a description of the space arrangements for offering the program.
-Priority should be given to partnering with constituent institutions of UNC, including the use of Graduate Centers, and of the North Carolina Community College System where appropriate.
+Proposals for off-site delivery of degree programs must document the comparable quality of the proposed programs to programs offered on the campus in terms of both academic standards and standards for student support.
+Proposals for off-site programs are to include a description of the space arrangements for offering the program.
+Priority should be given to partnering with constituent institutions of UNC, including the use of Graduate Centers, and with the North Carolina Community College System where appropriate.

 Online Degree Programs